mdeloof/statig/README.md

 ## Implementation

 A lot of the implemenation details are dealt with by the `#[state_machine]` macro, but it's always valuable to understand what's happening behind the scenes.
-Furthermore, you'll see that the generated code is actually pretty straight-forward and could easily be written by hand, so if you like to avoid using macro's this is totally feasible.
+Furthermore, you'll see that the generated code is actually pretty straight-forward and could easily be written by hand, so if you prefer to avoid using macro's this is totally feasible.

 The goal of `statig` is to represent a hierarchical state machine.
 Conceptually a hierarchical state machine can be tought of as tree.